khotigor/2020-1-Atom-QA-Python-I-Khotianovich/Home_task3/readme.md

 `-d - Top 10 quantity requests that ended with a client error`

-`-e - Top 10 quantity requests that ended with a client error`
+`-e - Top 10 requests that ended with a client error by size`

 `-h - Help`